Installing The Development Environment

 Using nvm we will look up the latest lts version of NodeJS and install it

-NodeJS is provided with npm, its package manager, we will use it to install the GatsbyJS CLI
+NodeJS is provided with npm, its package manager, we will use it to install the Angular CLI (ng)

 -g means the CLI will be available globally in our nvm instance.